alessandro-canevaro/BeliefEngine/README.md

 - Resolution.py - handles the logical entailments properties
 - agmtest.py - includes different AGM postulates test functions

-# Packages required to install prior to run the game
+# Packages required to install prior to run the agent
 - pip install sympy

 # Key actions to be performed:

-- Print(p): Print current belief base
+- Print (p): Print current belief base
-- Add(a): Add a new belief
+- Add (a): Add a new belief
-- Revise(r): Revise the current belief base with a new belief
+- Revise (r): Revise the current belief base with a new belief
-- Contraction(c): Contract the current belief base
+- Contraction (c): Contract the current belief base
-- Check(e): Check if a formula is entailed in the belief base
+- Check (e): Check if a formula is entailed in the belief base
-- Clear(w): Clear current belief base
+- Clear (w): Clear current belief base
-- Quit(q): Terminate execution
+- Quit (q): Terminate execution

 # Test
 Run the AGM postulates test